42-technology-ltd/nrf9160-demo/README.md

 The outputs are placed in `target/bin/release`.
 You can also run `./debug.sh` if you want an unoptimised version.

+To flash, first you must build and load the Nordic Secure Partition Manager (spm), which acts as a Bootloader and takes the nRF9160 out of Secure Mode.
+Follow the instructions at [https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.2.0/nrf/samples/nrf9160/spm/README.html] to compile and install the SPM from nRF Connect SDK v1.2.0.

-To flash, load up J-Link Commander, and run:
+Next, load up J-Link Commander, and run:

 ```
 J-Link> usb